laurido/Evolutionary_Thinking_2024/week39/Friday/README.md

 ### 1. Wright-Fisher model simulations and Coalescence simulations

 We are going to revise some of the concepts you have learned during the lectures from a more practical perspective: the Wright-Fisher model and the basics of coalescence theory.
-You should start with the [Wright Fisher exercise](WrightFisherTutorial.md) and then proceed to [coalescence exercise](CoalTutorial.md).
+Please start with the [Wright Fisher exercises](WrightFisherTutorial.ipynb) and then proceed to [coalescent exercises](CoalescentTutorial.ipynb).

 ### 2. Nielsen and Slatkin book exercises - Chapters 1-3